A GUIDE TO HOMESCHOOLING AND STEM

 Relationship and Independence Building

-Homeschooling means no missing out on pivotal moments in your student’s childhood, because it is spent at home together!
-Bonding and relationship building occurs between a student and the at home instructor or parent.
-When students are homeschooled, their ability to take ownership in their learning process is fostered and they learn skills like responsibility and accountability.
-Additionally, older homeschoolers have the opportunity to start working and earning money while still in school.
+Homeschooling means not missing out on pivotal moments in your student’s childhood because it is spent at home together!
+Bonding and relationship building occurs between a student and the at-home instructor or parent.
+When students are homeschooled, their ability to take ownership of their learning process is fostered, and they learn skills like responsibility and accountability.
+Additionally, older homeschoolers can start working and earning money while still in school.

 Socialization

 A misconception about homeschooling is that there aren’t many opportunities for socialization.
-However, with homeschool support groups, state homeschool associations, field trips, and sports programs, there are plenty of opportunities for homeschoolers to interact with peers.
-Additionally, social issues like bullying and targeting in the school environment are less of an issue.
+However, with homeschool support groups, state homeschool associations, field trips, and sports programs, homeschoolers have plenty of opportunities to interact with peers.
+Social issues like bullying and targeting in the school environment are less of an issue.

 What Are Some Challenges for Families When Homeschooling

-Along with the uncertainty, some families struggle to pay for the costs of homeschooling.
+Along with the uncertainty, some families struggle to pay for homeschooling costs.
 Some states offer programs that help families overcome this challenge.
-There are funds that parents can apply for to use for a wide variety of education options, including homeschool.
+There are funds that parents can apply for to use for a wide variety of education options, including homeschooling.
 Families can use these funds for online learning, textbooks, and more.
 Here are a few other common challenges that come along with homeschooling.

 Anxiety

 When a parent or family initially researches the idea of homeschooling, the first instinct is to ask, “Can this even be done?”
-It can feel overwhelming when considering that the overall education of the child will fall solely into one’s hands.
+It can feel overwhelming when considering that the child’s overall education will fall solely into one’s hands.
 Many wonder if they are doing enough, doing it right, or even doing the child a disservice.
 These fears and concerns are perfectly normal.
 Parents and families want the best possible education for their children!
-So having this anxiety is very common.
+So, having this anxiety is very common.

 Adjustment period

-For those who are already thinking about transitioning a child from traditional school to homeschool, the process can seem stressful.
+For those already thinking about transitioning a child from traditional school to homeschooling, the process can seem stressful.
 Deciding what the curriculum choices, schedules, and activities should be can feel very overwhelming.
-The longer a child has spent in traditional schooling, the more difficult it may be to transition to homeschool.
+The longer a child has spent in traditional schooling, the more difficult it may be to transition to homeschooling.
 It will take some time to adjust from a formalized classroom mindset to the realization that there is more freedom to create a customized learning environment.

 What is STEM and How Does it Work with Homeschooling?

-STEM education refers to the integration of the four subjects (science, technology, engineering, mathematics) into a cohesive, interdisciplinary and applied learning approach.
+STEM education refers to the integration of the four subjects (science, technology, engineering, and mathematics) into a cohesive, interdisciplinary, and applied learning approach.
 STEM education is all about connecting classroom activities and experiences to real-life opportunities.
 Students in any subject can benefit from STEM education.
 The ultimate goal of STEM education is to encourage students to take an interest in STEM subjects at an early age.
-This will benefit them as adults when they seek to find a career in these fields.
+This will benefit them as adults when seeking a career in these fields.

 STEM and Homeschooling

-Most homeschool families’ parents are up to date in the world of education.
+Most homeschooled families’ parents are up to date in the world of education.
 The best thing about STEM education is that it takes the tools and concepts of all four subjects and combines them in accessible lessons and activities.
 Within a nontraditional school setting, students get the most out of the time spent in their studies.
-STEM works to not only incorporate everything into a nice bundle, it uses various learning objectives to help reinforce other ones.
-And while some parents may not be well-versed in the STEM field, there are resources available to easily apply with homeschool children using a STEM curriculum.
+STEM works to not only incorporate everything into a nice bundle, but it also uses various learning objectives to help reinforce other ones.
+And while some parents may not be well-versed in the STEM field, there are resources available to easily apply to homeschooled children using a STEM curriculum.
 And keep in mind a few helpful tips:

 Below is a STEM guide including a look at each subject and links to attractions and learning facilities that will help with creating a successful homeschool curriculum for STEM.